Shoji Nishio: Origins

 The three-stage system likely derives from Nishio's judo background, though timing and application differ between the arts.
-This explicit three-stage framework is unique to Nishio style and not found in mainstream Aikido schools.
+This explicit three-stage framework is unique to Nishio's style, and is not found in mainstream aikido schools.

 Irimi interpretation

 In budo, irimi (入り身, iri = enter, mi = body) is essentially the movement to obtain an opponent's "dead angle."
 This refers to a strategic position offering effective strike and control opportunities while it is significantly harder/slower for the opposition to do so.
-In Nishio's style, in front-facing position, irimi is taken as a half-step instead of a one-step in other Aikido schools.
+In Nishio's style, in front-facing position, irimi is taken as a half-step instead of a one-step in other aikido schools.
 The step is to the right and slightly forward, create a direction of about 30 degree compare to the shoulder's initial position.
 Nishio style practitioners believe by taking half-step instead of full step, one stays connected to the opposition thereby maintaining effective control of the situation.

 Atemi

 Nishio performs tsuki ikkyo ura.
 He demonstrates the application 3 stages: tsukuri (using shizentai), kuzushi (using multiple atemis) and waza (using ikkyo) in a technique.

 In budo, atemi means strike or blow to the body (当て身, ate = strike, mi = body).
 In aikido, atemis are often used to take off balance and focus rather than delivering decisive blow.Aikido is forty percent throwing and sixty percent pinning. [...]
 Further, in all of the techniques there is atemi. [...]
 In the aikido I learned (and that I now teach), we do throws and pins with the rhythm and feeling of atemi.
 Shoij NishioIn mainstream Aikido styles, atemi are demonstrated infrequently, and felt into disuse.
 In Nishio's style, atemis are everywhere and numerous (his teaching list at least 10 different hand strikes, 5 elbow strikes).
-Almost all Aikido techniques demonstrated by Nishio have multiple atemis at the beginning and during techniques.
+Almost all aikido techniques demonstrated by Nishio have multiple atemis at the beginning and during techniques.
 More than strikes, atemis in his style determine the rhythm and timing of techniques.